Chr1s70ph/ETIT-Master/README.md

 You can add as many calendars as you want.
 Check [here](https://support.google.com/calendar/answer/37111?hl=en) on how to get your ical Link.
-Simply scroll down to the bottom and copy your `secret adress in iCal format`.
+Simply scroll down to the bottom and copy your `Secret address in iCal format`.
 <img src="images/icalLink.png">

 ---